-The Swannanoa Valley Museum’s exclusive Swannanoa Rim™ hiking series offers eleven hikes that take place the monthly on Saturdays.
+The Swannanoa Valley Museum’s exclusive Swannanoa Rim™ hiking series offers eleven hikes that take place the 3rd Saturday of the month.
 Each hike covers a portion of the approximately 31 miles of the Swannanoa Rim, which runs from Jesse’s High Top, across Lakey Gap, over Ridgecrest and Montreat, up to the Blue Ridge Parkway, and down to Cedar Cliff above Camp Rockmont.
 The hikes are led by experienced hike leaders who are also extremely knowledgeable about the history, topography, and ownership of the land.

 Total Distance: approximately 56 miles